mendix/docs/content/appstore/modules/user-migration-module.md

 11. Click **Migrate**.

-Your users have now been migrated to the new administration module and can sign in using their existing credentials.
+Your users have now been migrated to the new user management module and can sign in using their existing credentials.